 My most recent research focuses on learning in connection to fiction writing.
 This evolved from research I have done on Sisters in Crime, an organization that supports women mystery writers.
-My recently completed SSHRC grant looked at the interconnections between lifelong learning, citizenship and the craft of writing fiction.
+A prior SSHRC grant looked at the interconnections between lifelong learning, citizenship and the craft of writing fiction.
 My collaborator, Susan Holloway and I are building on this research in our current SSHRC study which looks at stories of learning to consider how fiction writing may be used to promote creative literacies.

 I feel very fortunate to work at Mount Saint Vincent University, where I was hired on tenure-track in 2000 and I am now a full professor.
 Over the years I have had the opportunity to work with many exceptional adult educators and I have been actively involved in our national organization (CASAE) – the Canadian Association for the Study of Adult Education, serving as president and helping to organize several conferences.
 I was a joint editor for the International Journal of Lifelong Education with Peter Jarvis and John Holford for two years.
-I continue to teach in our Graduate Studies in Lifelong Learning program, and I am currently the program coordinator.
-I am also currently the Chair of the Interuniversity Doctoral program between MSVU, St. FX and Acadia universities.
+I continue to teach in our Graduate Studies in Lifelong Learning program and in 2016 I was delighted to win the Mount Saint Vincent University Award for Research Excellence.

 My husband, Brian, is a golf course superintendent, and our three children, Courtney, Erik, and Brennan, are now young adults and embarked on their own careers.
-Our granddaughters, Julia and Annabelle, are a constant delight.
+Our grandchildren, Julia, Annabelle, and Declan are a constant delight.
 My learning in the homeplace continues!